Laos: A Forgotten Paradise

-We stopped for lunch and photo snapping half way, so it was already 3 p.m. as we arrived in Luang Prabang.
+We stopped for lunch and photo snapping halfway, so it was already 3 p.m. when we arrived in Luang Prabang.
 Luang Prabang is the oldest existing town in Laos, with a history of over 1000 years.
 People say that once walking into Luang Prabang you are into the history of Laos.
-As the Buddhist center of Laos, it has numerous temples and pagodas, including 30 in the downtown.
+As the Buddhist center of Laos, it has numerous temples and pagodas, including 30 downtown.

 At sunset, we climbed up to the top of Mount Phousi.
 It's a great place to watch the sunset and have a panoramic view of Luang Prabang and the surrounding jungle.
 The view was simply stunning!

-It is a tradition for the Buddhist monks to make merit and also to collect food for their one meal of a day.
+It is a tradition for the Buddhist monks to make merit and also to collect food for their one meal a day.
 The ceremony was done in silence.
-Ladies are expected to keep a distance from monks and withdraw hands immediately after placing offering in the bowl.
-To show respect, we also positioned our head lower than the monks' bowls.
-Just a warm reminder for those planning to experience the alms-giving ceremony in Luang Prabang: it usually starts at 5:30 a.m. in summertime and around 6 or 6:30 a. m in wintertime.
-Early rise is needed but well worth it.
+Ladies are expected to keep a distance from monks and withdraw hands immediately after placing offerings in the bowl.
+To show respect, we also positioned our heads lower than the monks' bowls.
+Just a warm reminder for those planning to experience the alms-giving ceremony in Luang Prabang: it usually starts at 5:30 a.m. in the summertime and around 6 or 6:30 a. m in wintertime.
+An early rise is needed but well worth it.

-The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-ploughing, planting to harvesting rice, grain sifting, and rice grinding.
-And finally it came to cooking, eating rice pancakes and drinking local rice wine.
-Most of the time, we had interaction with the staffs - all speak English well and are very helpful in explaining everything to us.
+The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-plowing, and planting to harvesting rice, grain sifting, and rice grinding.
+And finally, it came to cooking, eating rice pancakes, and drinking local rice wine.
+Most of the time, we had interaction with the staff - all speak English well and are very helpful in explaining everything to us.

-I learned about the farming techniques in Laos, gained an true insight into life for rice farmers, laughed hard and made friends with strangers in the group and ate the most delicious, well-earned Laotian feast.
-Definitely one of the most enjoyable and informative experience I had in Laos.
+I learned about the farming techniques in Laos, gained a true insight into life for rice farmers, laughed hard and made friends with strangers in the group, and ate the most delicious, well-earned Laotian feast.
+Definitely, one of the most enjoyable and informative experiences I had in Laos.

-After that we came to the Tad Sae Waterfall.
-It was about 40 minutes' drive from the city of Luang Prabang and honestly the last 8 minutes was a bumpy ride.
+After that, we came to the Tad Sae Waterfall.
+It was about 40 minute drive from the city of Luang Prabang and honestly, the last 8 minutes were a bumpy ride.
 Compared to Kuangsi Waterfall, it is smaller but well worth a visit too.
 Hidden in a deep valley, it is very quiet, an ideal spot for family picnics and spending time outdoors.
 It is also possible to zip lining.
 The rainy season (from May to September) is the best time for visiting Tad Sae Waterfall.

 5 days are way too short for me to get a deeper understanding of Laos.
 There is so much more to experience and I was already thinking of my next trip…